catppuccin/tailwindcss/packages/catppuccin-tailwindcss/README.md

      <!--
-      Flavour variants are predefined (`latte`, `frappe`, `macchiato`, and `mocha`) which allows you to force specific flavours.
+      Flavour variants are predefined (`latte`, `frappe`, `macchiato`, and `mocha`) which allows you to force specific flavours and support custom theme switchers.
      -->
      <div className="latte">
        <p className="bg-ctp-base text-ctp-text">Hello from Latte!</p>